Intellectual property protection solution

-In the context of industrial property, a company can have several names: a corporate name, a trade name and a brand name.
+Protecting a company name is an essential part of industrial property law.
+A company can have several names: a corporate name, a trade name and a trade name.

 These different names are distinctive signs which, unlike trademarks, do not designate a product or service, but an activity.